wp-plugins/wp-spamshield/readme.txt

 If you have any issues with the plugin, we are here to help.
 Simply submit a support request at the [WP-SpamShield Support Page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/), and we'll help you diagnose and fix the issue quickly.

 = Additional Features =
-1. Now WP-SpamShield provides automatic anti-spam protection for: Contact Form 7 forms, Gravity Forms, Ninja Forms, JetPack Contact Forms; BuddyPress, bbPress and WooCommerce registration forms; *almost all* other WordPress forms; and *almost all* registration forms!
+1. Now WP-SpamShield provides automatic antispam protection for: Contact Form 7 forms, Gravity Forms, Ninja Forms, JetPack Contact Forms; BuddyPress, bbPress and WooCommerce registration forms; *almost all* other WordPress forms; and *almost all* registration forms!
 2. As of version 1.9.2, WP-SpamShield protects JetPack Comments from spam.
-(Making it one of the few anti-spam plugins that works with JetPack Comments.)
+(Making it one of the few antispam plugins that works with JetPack Comments.)
 3. A counter on your dashboard to keep track of all the spam it's blocking.
 The numbers will show how effective this plugin is.
 4. See what's been blocked!
 "Blocked Comment Logging Mode", a temporary diagnostic mode that logs blocked spam (comments, trackbacks, registrations, and contact form submissions) for 7 days, then turns off automatically.
 If you want to see what spam has been blocked, or verify that everything is working, turn this on and see what WP-SpamShield is protecting your blog from.
 5. Multiple languages available and more on the way.
 Currently includes Dutch (nl_NL), French (fr_FR), German (de_DE), Italian (it_IT), and Serbian (sr_RS) translations.
 Ready for translation into other languages.
 6. Easy to install - truly plug and play.
 Just upload and activate.
 (Installation Status on the plugin admin page to let you know if plugin is installed correctly.)
 7. Compatible with and optimized for *all* popular cache plugins, including WP Super Cache and many others.
-Not all anti-spam plugins can say that.
+Not all antispam plugins can say that.
 8. Display your blocked spam stats on your blog.
 Customizable widgets for graphic counters to display spam stats, in multiple colors, sizes and options.
 9. Works in WordPress Multisite as well.
 (See the related [FAQ](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_faqs_3) for details.)
 10. Enhanced Comment Blacklist option.
 Instead of just sending comments to moderation as with WordPress's default Comment Blacklist functionality, with this turned on, anything that matches a string in the blacklist will be **completely blocked**.
 The Enhanced Comment Blacklist has some improvements over the default WordPress blacklist functionality, and adds a link in the comment & contact form notification emails that will let you blacklist a spammer's IP with one click.
 11. WP-SpamShield Whitelist option.
 Allows you to specify certain users who you want to let bypass the spam filters.
 12. This plugin is legal to use in Germany and the EU, and does not violate European privacy laws.
-It does not use any type of cloud-based service, spam data is not transmitted from your server to any other server, and all anti-spam processing happens directly on your website's server.
+It does not use any type of cloud-based service, spam data is not transmitted from your server to any other server, and all antispam processing happens directly on your website's server.
 13. A truly plug and play replacement and upgrade for WP-SpamFree.
 (This plugin is a far more advanced fork of WP-SpamFree with dramatically improved page load speed, security, and spam blocking power, by its original author.)
 It will import your old data from WP-SpamFree automatically upon installation and activation, and features you were using on your site previously such as contact forms and spam stats will continue to work without any changes to pages, posts, or theme.

 = Languages Available =